 Mentally Healthy WA has a long history with Curtin University, where the original Act Belong Commit message and campaign were born.
 Mentally Healthy WA ensures a continuing and expanding research base for mental health and wellbeing promotion and strong foundations for the Act Belong Commit campaign.
 Today.
 Mentally Healthy WA operates a range of programs and initiatives, including the statewide campaign, which are funded from a number of different sources.

 Mentally Healthy WA is guided by a Steering Committee which provides strategic direction, advocacy and community links to strengthen the Act Belong Commit Campaign.
-An Expert Advisory Panel, which includes subject specialists from the fields of health promotion and psychology, also provide content input to the campaign.
+A Research Advisory Group, which includes subject specialists from the fields of health promotion and psychology, also provide content input to the campaign.
 This governance guides the campaign strategy against the Evaluation Framework (2020-22).

 Mentally Healthy WA Strategic Direction 2020-2024